MrYsLab/telemetrix/README.md

 The Telemetrix Project is a telemetry package for Arduino core devices with a serial interface.

-It is intended to become a user extensible replacement for StandardFirmata, without the complexity of Firmata.
+It is intended to become a user-extensible replacement for StandardFirmata, without the complexity of Firmata.

 Feature Punch List